Quantum Field Theory Universality Criterion for Layered Programmable Decompositions

-In the optical domain the equations that rule the evolution of electric and magnetic fields --Maxwell equations-- are linear.
-This linearity implies that unitary transformations relate sets of normalized solutions or optical modes --basis vectors within a Hilbert space-- through basis changes \cite{Miller2019,Fabre2020}.
-Recent advancements in both free-space and integrated optics have revolutionized our ability to manipulate classical and quantum light, enabling the application of linear transformations to input optical fields \cite{Bogaerts2020, Kim2025}.
+In the optical domain, the equations that rule the evolution of electromagnetic fields --the Maxwell equations-- are linear.
+This linearity implies that unitary transformations relate sets of normalized solutions or optical modes --base vectors within a Hilbert space-- through basis changes \cite{Miller2019, Fabre2020}.
+Recent advances in free-space and integrated optics have revolutionized our ability to manipulate classical and quantum light, enabling the application of linear transformations to input optical fields \cite{Bogaerts2020, Kim2025}.
 These architectures are typically based on meshes constructed from tunable Mach-Zehnder interferometers (MZIs), allowing the entire interferometer to be reconfigured by tuning variable phase elements.
-Two interferometer schemes are commonly employed: Reck's triangular and Clements' square schemes \cite{Reck1994, Clements2016}, both relying on the factorization of arbitrary unitary transformations into a series of block two-mode operations implemented by MZIs \cite{Murnaghan1952}.
-These schemes are crucial for diverse applications like quantum information processing and optical neural networks \cite{Maring2024, Zhang2021}.
-A significant challenge for MZI-based designs lies in their sensitivity to fabrication errors, particularly in the mixing layers (e.g., beam splitters) within the MZIs.
-For these interferometers to function correctly, these mixing elements must be precisely balanced, imposing stringent requirements on fabrication tolerances \cite{Pai2019}.
-Unbalancing introduces deviations from the ideal unitary transformation, reducing the fidelity of the implementation --a key factor for many applications.
-This degradation becomes increasingly pronounced as the size of the transformation grows, compounding the challenge of maintaining high performance in larger systems and hence limiting scalability \cite{Hamerly2022}.
-Moreover, this approach, while effective for the spatial degree of freedom, is difficult to translate to the frequency and time domains, which complicates the implementation of unitary transformations therein \cite{Dioum2024, Piao2024}.
+Two interferometer schemes are commonly employed: the Reck's triangular and Clements' square schemes, both relying on the factorization of arbitrary unitary transformations into a series of block two-mode operations implemented by MZIs \cite{Reck1994, Clements2016}.
+These schemes are crucial for various applications such as quantum information processing and optical neural networks \cite{Carolan2015, Bao2023, Maring2024, Zhang2021, Bandy2024, Xie2025}.
+A significant challenge for MZI-based designs lies in their sensitivity to fabrication errors \cite{Pai2019}.
+Unbalancing in the mixing elements introduces deviations from the ideal unitary transformation, a degradation that becomes increasingly pronounced as the size of the transformation increases, thus limiting scalability \cite{Burgwal2017, Hamerly2022}.
+Various strategies aim to reduce this effect; however, they typically suffer from a higher optical depth or increased manufacturing complexity due to the integration of additional components \cite{Pai2019, Burgwal2017, Hamerly2022, Bandy2021, Miller2013, Miller2017, Mower2015}.
+Moreover, this approach, while effective for the spatial degree of freedom \cite{Taballione2023, Barzaghi2025}, maps poorly to efficient-scaling domains such as frequency and time, requiring intricate and non-trivial implementations \cite{Dioum2024, Piao2024}.